What’s one thing that devo staff, volunteer coordinators, operations managers, HR and Program people all have in common?

-Until you don’t do it long enough.
+Deleting duplicates, mass uploads, mass updates.
+This is the work that no one will properly appreciate…until you don’t do it long enough.
 Then, everyone complains that the data in your system is bad.

-5. Start documenting today.
+4. Start documenting today.

-If you’re new to this world, all of us admins will tell you: we only WISH we thought to document things in the beginning.
+If you’re new to this world, all of us admins will tell you: we only wish we thought to document things in the beginning.

 Why?
 Because the consultants are gone now, and no one knows what’s happening!

-6. Track how long data administration is taking you.
+5. Figure out how long data administration is taking you.

-So many people like to put on blinders when it comes to these systems.
+Some leaders like to put on blinders when it comes to these systems.
 This is technology, which means it’s perfect, which means it doesn’t need lots of human attention.
 Right!

 For better or worse, data administration is a largely invisible job.
 It’s up to you to make your org see the light.

-7. Give it your best effort and see where you stand.
+6. Give it your best effort and see where you stand.

-As your org grows, so will your data needs..so where you fall on this spectrum matters.
+As your org grows, so will your data needs.
+So where you fall on this spectrum matters.

 If you hate it, work towards an exit strategy.
 Remind your boss that this is a temporary fix, and not something you can sustain long-term.
 (Related: this is a version of saying no at work.)